-Whilst the suggested adaptations may slightly reduce uniformity in application of the CISG compared with an unmodified application of the rule in Opinion No 14, this must be weighed against the significant advantages which flow from their adoption.
+No. 14, this must be weighed against the significant advantages which flow from their adoption.
 The extended and flexible interpretations result in the CISG being applied in an effectively uniform manner across CISG and non-CISG states, ensure its interpretation is compatible with sharia in all Group A and B countries, and provide a path for CISG accession in sharia-compliant jurisdictions (as discussed below in Part VIII).

-3 Debtor Located in Group C Country
+3) Debtor Located in Group C Country.

-Let us once again place the matter before a French court, with the Muslim-majority party being from Saudi Arabia.
-Where the Saudi party is the creditor, Opinion No 14 leads to a sharia-compatible outcome for Group C countries.
-The French court would not award any interest under art 78 since the Saudi rate is 0%.
-Nonetheless, compensation for proven losses could be awarded under art 74 consistent with ta'widh concepts considered valid within the enforcement jurisdiction.

-If the Saudi party were the debtor, a French court following Opinion No 14 without modification would apply the French interest rate.
-This would be unacceptable within the enforcement jurisdiction of Saudi Arabia.
-However, if the French court adopted the suggested 'flexible' interpretation, it would not apply art 78 in situations where enforcement is likely in a Group C country.
-Existence of public policy prohibitions in the enforcement jurisdiction would permit the court flexibility to instead order compensation for proven losses due to late payment entirely within art 74.
-This ensures the compensatory function is still fulfilled by
+Let us once again place the matter before a French court, with the Muslimmajority party being from Saudi Arabia.
+Where the Saudi party is the creditor, Opinion No. 14 leads to a sharia-compatible outcome for Group C countries.
+The French court would not award any interest under Article 78 since the Saudi rate is 0%.
+Nonetheless, compensation for proven losses could be awarded under Article 74 consistent with ta'widh concepts considered valid within the enforcement jurisdiction.
+If the Saudi party were the debtor, a French court following Opinion No. 14 without modification would apply the French interest rate.267 This would be unacceptable within the enforcement jurisdiction of Saudi Arabia.
+However, if the French court adopted the suggested 'flexible' interpretation, 268 it would not apply Article 78 in situations where enforcement is likely in a Group C country.
+Existence of public policy prohibitions in the enforcement jurisdiction would permit the court flexibility to instead order compensation for proven losses due to late payment entirely within Article 74.
+This ensures the compensatory function is still fulfilled by only awarding compensation in a manner which aligns with permitted ta'widh for Group C countries, such as a lump sum reflecting inflation rates.